top of page

 Artistic Director and Conductor

 Dr. Edward Trimis (BA, MA, EdD), has held several teaching and administrative positions in Los Angeles at all levels and has been responsible for many reforms and innovative music and arts programs in schools featured in several newspapers and local and national journals, has been an adjunct professor at several colleges and universities including USC and Pasadena City College, is a highly sought after presenter at local, state-wide, and national conferences, and frequently serves the Western Association of Schools and Colleges (WASC) as a visiting team chair.
-Trimis has directed choral groups at all levels for the last 40 years in Los Angeles.
+Dr. Trimis has directed choral groups at all levels for the last 44 years in Los Angeles.
 Trimis is proud member of the National Association for Music Education (NAfME), the Southern California Vocal Association (SCVA), the Jazz Educators Network (JEN), the American Society of Music Arrangers and Composers (ASMAC), and the American Society of Composers, Authors, and Publishers (ASCAP).
-You may find his complete bio at www.trimismusic.com/ed-trimis-bio
+When he is not directing one of the Torrance city vocal groups, you may find Dr. Trimis writing music, creating podcasts, spending time with his wife, 4 adult kids and their spouses and 7 grandchildren, or taking in shows at the Hollywood Pantages Theatre or the Hollywood Bowl.

 bottom of page